qilingframework/rtfd.io/docs/ida.md

 ![](img/deflat2.png)

-- In this stage, user is able to adjust the analysis result by marking the block as real, fake or return blocks
+- In this stage, user is able to adjust the analysis result by marking the block as real, fake or return blocks.

-- During this stage, decompile the binary with human readble code is still not possible
+- During this stage, decompile the binary with human readble code is still not possible.

 ![](img/deflat3.png)